Our Concept and Strategy

 Our Experience and Team

-Vivek drove almost 800 Uber trips as Roam™ research (2014 through 2019)
+Vivek drove almost 800 Uber trips as research (2014 through 2019)

-RRive app has 45,000+ driven miles and 9,000+ miles of rides (2023 and 2024) https://rrive.com/
+https://rrive.com/ - 45,000+ driven miles and 9,000+ ridden miles (2023, 2024)

 We’re based in Silicon Valley, our engineering team is in Germany, and our research and data analytics activity is in Brazil.
 We all share a common mission and vision, and are determined to apply our deep and complementary skills.
 Join us as we navigate the road ahead, and create a future driven by you.